skellis46/slipbox/two women dancing.md

 add Postman here?
 Also McLuhan's Gutenberg Galaxy.

 In _The Age of Surveillance Capitalism_ (2019) the social psychologist Shoshana Zuboff describes surveillance capitalism as the "extractive operations in which our personal experiences are scraped and packaged as the means to others’ ends".[@zuboff_age_2019 Chapter 1] The purpose of these operations is to predict our future behaviours and, quite simply, to sell those predictions.
-Data and therefore advertising rule the world.[@noauthor_worlds_2017]
+Data, and therefore advertising, rule the world.[@noauthor_worlds_2017]

 Zuboff also writes of how "the printing press put the written word into the hands of ordinary people"[-@zuboff-2019-age Chapter 6.IV The New Priesthood: n.pag.] and bypassed the priesthood of that age.
 She describes the internet as a democratizing power that mirror's Gutenberg's revolution exponentially.
 The cost however is the hidden processes of data extraction "designed to exclude, confuse, and obscure", that have created a new priesthood of privately owned companies in Silicon Valley.
 We have been returned to the "pre-Gutenberg order"[@zuboff-2019-age Chapter 6.IV The New Priesthood: n.pag.] by this technocratic priesthood which seeks competitive advantage through surveillance, fully weaponised by the printing press of our time.
 We have been both freed and enslaved.